abgbs/simpleblog/README.md

 # simpleblog
-Simple and minimal design nice for blogs
+Simple and minimal theme using bootstrap.

+## License
+See the LICENSE file, this project is licensed under MIT license.